rodrigobelloso/fib/README.md

 # or
 ./fib <number> --time

+# Show ONLY the calculation time without displaying the result
+# Useful for stress testing and benchmarking
+./fib <number> -T
+# or
+./fib <number> --time-only

 # Calculate Fibonacci number without the "Fibonacci Number X:" prefix
 ./fib <number> -r
 # or